 Online Program Development in the Early Days

-While nowadays people often quickly jump into developing programs online, in the late nineties considerable skepticism existed about online learning, compounded by a general lack of experience. , we took the opportunity to learn more about online programming: about transferring, revamping, and reconceptualizing classroom practices for online environments; about instructional design; and about delivery platforms.
+While nowadays people often quickly jump into developing programs online, in the late nineties considerable skepticism existed about online learning, compounded by a general lack of experience.
+Before we began converting our program to an online format, we took the opportunity to learn more about online programming: about transferring, revamping, and reconceptualizing classroom practices for online environments; about instructional design; and about delivery platforms.
 Each of these elements presented classroom-based faculty with challenges such as redesigning curricular sequences, creating alternatives to classroom practices, and re-examining the role of group activities and how to manage them as well as clarifying the role of discussion in learning.

 We were fortunate though to have received funding for our project.
 Given our funding, we were able to hire three instructional designers, and their coaching, assistance, and support were essential to our success.
 Using outside expertise to assist with such transitions can be very helpful, cut the time it takes to make the transition, and ensure that changes made are likely to be productive.